São Paulo: Immigration and migration

 Until 1920, 1,078,437 Italians entered in the State of São Paulo.
-Of the immigrants who arrived there between 1887 and 1902, 63.5% came from Italy.
-Between 1888 and 1919, 44.7% of the immigrants were Italians, 19.2% were Spaniards and 15.4% were Portuguese.
+Between 1888 and 1919, 38% of the immigrants were Italians, 10.2% were Spaniards and 40% were Portuguese.
 In 1920, nearly 80% of São Paulo city's population was composed of immigrants and their descendants and Italians made up over half of its male population.
-At that time, the Governor of São Paulo said that "if the owner of each house in São Paulo display the flag of the country of origin on the roof, from above São Paulo would look like an Italian city".
-In 1900, a columnist who was absent from São Paulo for 20 years wrote "then São Paulo used to be a genuine Paulista city, today it is an Italian city."

 São Paulo also is home of the largest Japanese community outside Japan.
 In 1958 the census counted 120,000 Japanese in the city and by 1987, there were 326,000 with another 170,000 in the surrounding areas within São Paulo state.
 As of 2007, the Paulistano Japanese population outnumbered their fellow diaspora in the entirety of Peru, and in all individual American cities.

 Research conducted by the University of São Paulo (USP) shows the city's high ethnic diversity: when asked if they are "descendants of foreign immigrants", 81% of the students reported "yes".
-The main reported ancestries were: Italian (30.5%), Portuguese (23%), Spanish (14%), Japanese (8%), German (6%), Brazilian (4%), African (3%), Arab (2%) and Jewish (1%).
+The main reported ancestries were: Italian (30.5%), Portuguese (35%), Spanish (14%), Japanese (8%), German (6%), Brazilian (4%), African (3%), Arab (2%) and Jewish (1%).

 The city once attracted numerous immigrants from all over Brazil and even from foreign countries, due to a strong economy and for being the hub of most Brazilian companies.
 São Paulo is also receiving waves of immigration from Haiti and from many countries of Africa and the Caribbean.
 Those immigrants are mainly concentrated in Praça da Sé, Glicério and Vale do Anhangabaú in the Central Zone of São Paulo.

 Since the 19th century people began migrating from northeastern Brazil into São Paulo.
 This migration grew enormously in the 1930s and remained huge in the next decades.
-The concentration of land, modernization in rural areas, changes in work relationships and cycles of droughts stimulated migration.
-The largest concentration of northeastern migrants was found in the area of Sé/Brás (districts of Brás, Bom Retiro, Cambuci, Pari and Sé).
-In this area they composed 41% of the population.